tkshfj/MMG/logs/project_log.md

   - The INbreast dataset contains 115 cases and 410 full-field digital mammograms.
   - 90 cases have 4 images each (both breasts), and 25 cases have 2 images each (post-mastectomy).
   - Images are in DICOM format with resolutions of 3328×4084 or 2560×3328 pixels.
-  - Each image includes annotations for masses, calcifications, asymmetries, and architectural distortions, along with BI-RADS breast density labels and CC/MLO views.
+  - Each image includes annotations for masses, calcification, asymmetries, and architectural distortions, along with BI-RADS breast density labels and CC/MLO views.

 ## 2025-05-06